scheeloong/Cpp/SpreadConstraint/README.txt

 into the domain variables from SCIP.

-SpreadConstraint.m contains the code to calculate the second derivative of the complicated equation, as well as graph the dmax(q) to show that it is convex and not continuous, whereas the paper's incorrect claim states that dmax(q) is concave and continuous.
+SpreadConstraint.m contains the code to calculate the second derivative of the complicated equation, as well as graph the dmax(q) to show that it is not continuous, whereas the paper's incorrect claim states that dmax(q) is continuous.

 SpreadConstraint.tex contains the LaTeX code to generate the report that I have written